hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/07_THE_HONOURABLE_AND.md

 lodge him from his positions, nor did they dare hurl at him their arrows of ridicule or banter.
-Unlike many members of the Council, he was extremely sparing of compHments to the Official Members.
+Unlike many members of the Council, he was extremely sparing of compliments to the Official Members.
 He never gave praise, he never sought it.
 His speeches were severely impersonal and unrhetorical, studded with facts, mas- terly handled.
 What struck his hearers was the breadth